mctinker/Map-Tasker/README.md

                  ...OR...
      ```uv add maptasker```

-- To install it into a virtual environment, enter the following command into Terminal:
+- To install it into a virtual environment, enter the following command into Terminal/command prompt:

+  via pip...
-  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment:
+  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment.
   - `python -m venv venv`
+  - Activate the virtual environment...
-  - `source {directory path to 'xxx'}/venv/bin/activate`
+    MAC/linux: `source {directory path to 'xxx'}/venv/bin/activate`
+    Windows: `.venv\Scripts\activate`
   - `pip install maptasker`

+  ...or...

+  via uv...
+  - `cd xxx`, where 'xxx' is a directory into which you want to set up the virtual environment.
+  - `uv venv`
+  - Activate the virtual environment...
+    MAC/linux: `source {directory path to 'xxx'}/venv/bin/activate`
+    Windows: `.venv\Scripts\activate`
-- To install it from GitHub:
+  - `uv pip install maptasker`
-  - get the zip file by clicking on the ['Code'](https://github.com/mctinker/Map-Tasker) pull-down menu,
-  - select 'Download ZIP',
-  - save it into a new directory (e.g. /your_id/maptasker) and
-  - uncompress it into that directory.
-  - `pip install -r requirements.txt`   ...to first install the prerequisites

 ## Usage

 - Enter the command:

-     ```maptasker -option1 -option2``` ...
+     ```maptasker -option1 -option2```
+     ...or...
+     ```uv run maptasker -option1 -option2```

      &nbsp;See below for runtime options.

-- If running from the sourced GITHUB zip file, then do the following to run the program:

-     ```python main.py -option1 -option2```   ...to run Map-Tasker

 - Get started with the GUI:
     ```maptasker -g```